 Food Safety Recognition Agreements (Arrangements) with other countries – information for food importers

-Under the Imported Food Control Regulations 1993, the Department of Agriculture and Water Resources can lower the rate that food is inspected, if there are reasonable grounds for believing the food from a particular source
+Under the Imported Food Control Regulations 1993, the Department of Agriculture, Water and the Environment can lower the rate that food is inspected, if there are reasonable grounds for believing the food from a particular source

 - complies with applicable standards; and